Tryharder782/casino-demo-PA/README.md

 **My Solution:**
 1.  **Procedural Materials:** Instead of using heavy baked textures, I utilize Three.js PBR materials with optimized Environment Maps to simulate gold reflections.
-2.  **Asset Compression:** The 3D chip model is Draco-compressed and embedded directly into the code.
+2.  **Asset Compression:** The 3D coin model is Draco-compressed and embedded directly into the code.
 3.  **Code-Driven Animation:** Animations are calculated mathematically at runtime, saving megabytes of asset data.

 ## 💻 Local Development